 And no-one in England has mustered more courage than they in standing up to it.
-In 1936, amidst the appalling poverty and unemployment of the Great Depression, over two hundred people from Jarrow marched 300 miles to London to protest the demolition of their shipbuilding industry, and to petition for jobs to support their families.
+In 1936, amidst the appalling poverty and unemployment of the Great Depression, over two hundred people from Jarrow marched 300 miles to London to protest the demolition of their shipbuilding industry and to petition for jobs to support their families.
 Among their number was their MP Ellen Wilkinson, who later wrote about these events in her 1939 book, The Town That Was Murdered.
-The reaction in Westminster was typical: Prime Minister Baldwin refused to meet with them, and parliament was not bothered to come up with anything to help them other than £1 each for the train fare back to Jarrow.
-Nonetheless, the Jarrow March is remembered as a significant landmark in the history of Britain's labour movement, when some of the country's most exploited people found the courage to stand up to a society, economy and politics all colluding to keep them down.
+The reaction in Westminster was typical.
+Prime Minister Baldwin refused to meet with them, and parliament was not bothered to come up with anything to help them other than £1 each for the train fare back to Jarrow.
+Nonetheless the Jarrow March is remembered as a significant landmark in the history of Britain's labour movement, a moment when some of the country's most exploited people found the courage to stand up to a society, economy and politics all colluding to keep them down.

 A debt which still accumulates.
-There is a clear thread through time of socio-economic exploitation, cooperatively maintained by politicians and elite employers, that connects this mistreatment and episodes like the Jarrow Marches all the way down through the twentieth century, through the 1984-5 Miners' Strike and demolition of workers' rights by the Thatcher regime, which effectively killed off the Tyne as an industrial heartland once and for all.
+There is a clear thread through time of socio-economic exploitation, cooperatively maintained by politicians and elite employers, that connects this mistreatment and episodes like the Jarrow Marches all the way down through the twentieth century, through the 1984-5 Miners' Strike and demolition of workers' rights by the Thatcher regime which killed off the Tyne as an industrial heartland once and for all.
 Britain's labour movement has never really recovered, and was effectively cast from politics when Tony Blair transformed the Labour Party, born of that movement, into the “New Labour” project which shunned the trade unions and embraced the market.
 And that thread still coils its way around necks today, with the current government's vision for the country: one of limitless privilege for business elites, contempt and humiliation for the unemployed, zero-hours contracts, farcical back-to-work schemes, the slashing of social support for the most vulnerable people in the country, and an utter, unashamed disdain, within and abroad, for human rights.

 Thus does England, led by London, descend.
 Might the Tyne, however, be far enough from the maws of madness to find a better way forward?